da5nsy/ReproducibleResearch/learners/index.md

 - Learn what is reproducibility and why does it matter?
 - Gain a number of skills and resources to help us build reproducibility in our everyday workflows
-- Understand the relationship between Reproducible Research and other areas such as Culture, Risk and Business Continuity
+- Understand the relationship between Reproducible Research and other areas such as Culture and Business Continuity

 ::::::::::::::::::::::::::::::::::::: instructor